xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

      The DC offset is removed with a high pass filter. ``DC_OFFSET_DIVIDER_LOG2`` can be used to control the responsiveness of the filter vs the cut off frequency.
 	 The default is 13, but setting this will override it.
 The value must not exceed 31.
-	 See section DC offset removal for further explanation.
+	 See :ref:`section_dc` DC offset removal for further explanation.

    * HIRES_MAX_DELAY